Charlotte Sometimes (novel): Part three

 Ruth recalls her "dream" of seeing Clare whilst in the sickroom.
 Because of the flu epidemic the students are able to play wild games in the dormitories, and eventually Charlotte is able to sleep in the bed that will return her to her own time.

-On arriving back, Charlotte is startled to learn that her room-mate Elizabeth had deduced the truth about her swap with Clare.
+On arriving back, Charlotte is startled to learn that her roommate Elizabeth had deduced the truth about her swap with Clare.
 Charlotte wonders about Sarah's mother and what has become of Emily and Clare.
 At the school, Charlotte sees the elderly Miss Wilkin.
 Charlotte realises that she had known Miss Wilkin when she was a young teacher in 1918.

 One day, Charlotte learns what has become of Emily and Clare through a conversation with Sarah.
 Sarah's mother is Emily, and Clare died in the flu epidemic after the war.
 Later, Charlotte and Elizabeth discuss the events Charlotte has experienced.
 They find the exercise book in one of the legs of the bed, where it has been for forty years.
 It includes the last letter Charlotte wrote to Clare.

 Charlotte receives a package from Emily as an adult.
 It contains a letter from Emily, and the toys which Miss Agnes had given them over forty years ago.
 Charlotte places the marbles from the solitaire set in a jar and fills it with water, which the other girls admire.
 Charlotte feels a sense of personal identity in now having her own decoration to her dresser, yet muses that the marbles belonged to her when she was living the life of another person, namely Clare.
 The end of term comes, and the boarders leave the school in the school bus, singing rhymes.